 “The impact is often underestimated and must therefore be clear to management before the transformation is started”

 The added value of service design is that we really approach operational processes as an ‘enabler’ for the customer promise.
-We are thus less influenced by internal politics or a ‘this is how we’ve always done it’ mentality, but can make an outside-in analysis with our external perspective, which forms the basis of a new future for the company as a service-driven organization .
+We are thus less influenced by internal politics or a ‘this is how we’ve always done it’ mentality, but can make an outside-in analysis with our external perspective.
+This forms the basis of a new future for the company as a service-driven organization .
 This analysis is of course just the beginning – the next step is to successfully implement changes and get the internal organization involved – but it is an indispensable first step.
-You can only transform successfully if you know exactly what your customer’s wishes are and where your operational processes need to change.
+You can only transform successfully if you know what your customer’s wishes are and where your operational processes need change.